 Figure.
-4.4.2 - 37.
+4.4.2 - 34.
 Typical operation time delays with different current to setting ratios in instant operation mode.

-The non-directional overcurrent function (abbreviated "NOC" in event block names) generates events and registers from the status changes in START, TRIP and BLOCKED.
+The non-directional overcurrent function (abbreviated "NOC" in event block names) generates events and registers from the status changes in the events listed below.
 The user can select which event messages are stored in the main event buffer: ON, OFF, or both.
-The function offers four (4) independent stages; the events are segregated for each stage operation.

-The events triggered by the function are recorded with a time stamp and with process data values.
+The events triggered by the function are recorded with a time stamp.